Parent's Guide to Fortnite

 What These Controls Can't Do

 You've now got the technical setup sorted.
-But here's what I've learned after 12 years of working with families on this exact issue:
+But here's what I've learned after 12 years of working with families on this exact issue — and what a Taylor & Francis review of 40 studies confirmed: 17 studies showed controls helped, but 12 showed no effect and 8 found adverse outcomes including "higher levels of family conflict and distrust."

 • Stop the dopamine cycle — Every elimination, every Victory Royale triggers a reward response.
 Controls can limit time, but they can't make "one more game" feel less urgent.